-If you have been admitted to accident and emergency and you feel you didn’t receive the medical care that you believe you were entitled to, then our team are here to help you.
+If you have been admitted to accident and emergency and you feel you didn’t receive the medical care that you believe you were entitled to, then our team of A&E negligence lawyers are here to help you.
 We specialise in dealing with medical negligence claims, with experience dealing with accident and emergency negligence complaints.
 Call Jackson Boyd for a free consultation today on 01412496903

 Our team of experts work to ensure that all our clients get the compensation they deserve, offering a service which is both friendly and professional.
 We offer help through every step of your case to ensure that you receive the best representation you can.
 Our service is no-win, no-fee, so contact us today to discuss your claim with a member of our team.

 Make a claim today

 Accident & Emergency rooms make up a huge part of the operation of the NHS.
 The decision making which takes place in A&E wards can sometimes mean the difference between life and death, so it is important that they are held to a high standard.
 While A&E work to strict budgets, and deal with large volumes of patients on a daily basis, they must adhere to strict standards when it comes to patient care.